hybridperformancemethod/code-dojo/README.md

-# Hybrid Dojo 📖
+# Hybrid Code Dojo 📖
-The Dojo is collection of go-to learning resources hybrid engineers have used to improve their knowledge.
+The Code Dojo is collection of go-to learning resources hybrid engineers have used to improve their knowledge.
 Since different team members have different learning styles, we compiled a category separated list of some of the things we have found most helpful

 ## Books